Diego0101/slmtools/README.md

 hit enter.

 OR run gui.py, no arguments needed.
+* It may prompt error of numpy, wayland or matplob lib, .
+It may be solved with:
+`pip install --upgrade numpy matplotlib`
 ## Installation from the GitHub repository

 To install `slmtools` in Windows, follow the steps below.